What is God's Primary Motivating Value?2022 Jan 18

 “If you really keep the royal law found in Scripture, “Love your neighbor as yourself,” you are doing right.
 Speak and act as those who are going to be judged by the law that gives freedom, because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment.”
 James 2:8, 12-13 NIV

 God’s royal law is love, and it is this law that gives freedom.
 Justice, however, comes at a cost because an injustice creates a debt owed by the offender.
 When God is the one that is offended (by sin), God’s mercy triumphs over God’s justice because God personally absorbs the cost of justice.
 Justice is paid, but not by the offender (the sinner); the sin is forgiven.
-Only because God’s primary motivating value is love can this happen.
-In a just world without love, judgement would consistently triumph over mercy.
+This is able to happen only because love is God's primary motivating value.
+In a just world without love, however, judgement would consistently triumph over mercy.

 So, a paraphrase of James: